Dodging Tourist Traps in Ninh Binh

 I was fairly surprised to find that the long-distance buses in Vietnam are what’s called “semi-sleepers”.
 The seats are, in fact, narrow bunk beds that are mostly reclined.
 They fit quite an impressive number in each vehicle, but part of the reason they are able to do so is that each seat/bed is not especially long.
 At least, not by my standards – my standards being a total height of about 6 feet 4 inches (193 cm).

 While waiting for the bus, I was actually a little concerned.
 I’d booked it with the lady who ran the restaurant by the train station, from whom I’d also rented my bike.
 She’d assured me that there were seats available, despite having made no visible check.
-She hadn’t logged into any book system or made any phone calls – just took my money and hand-wrote me a receipt.
+She hadn’t logged into any booking system or made any phone calls – just took my money and hand-wrote me a receipt.
 She then abruptly disappeared for a good 30 minutes to “help her dad out with something”, which I took to mean “leg it to the nearest travel agent and make sure there’s actually a seat”.
 Even after that, I still had nothing I would call an actual ‘ticket’, other than the receipt.

 This proved to be enough though because, as night fell on the 24th December 2018, just outside Ninh Binh train station, I boarded the bus, took my seat (in the upper-bunk right by the bathroom) and started on my way to Sapa.